rossSec/interactiveShell/README.md

 # interactiveShell
-A fully interactive TCP cmd reverse shell for Windows OS
+A fully interactive TCP cmd reverse shell for Windows OS.
+Automatically tries to reconnect to the listener if the connection is lost

 # Setup